-She married John M. Ryan (1887- ? ) on Sept.
+She was joined in holy wedlock with John M. Ryan (1887- ? ) on Sept.
 9, 1914, at Sacred Heart Church in Pittsburgh.
 John was a native of Washington, Washington County, PA, and the son of James and Anna (Cain) Ryan.
 At the time of marriage, John was a clerk.

 They had two known daughters -- Marie Undercoffer and Anna Marie Ryan.

 Tragically, at the age of 24, Marie died in childbirth with her daughter Anna Marie in 1917, at Pittsburgh's Shadyside Hospital.
 The physician attributed the cause of death to blood poisoning ("puerperal hepticemia") and kidney inflammation ("acute nephritis").
 She was interred beside her father in the All Saints Cemetery in Braddock.